luizalabs/ramos/docs/backend_pool.md

 ### `classes_iterator`

-Returns an interator of class of all backends configured with the pool's backend type
+Returns an iterator of class of all backends configured with the pool's backend type